alinabalgradean/algo/README.md

-# Common core algorithms implemented in Python
+# Core algorithms implemented from scratch